openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

   - Parse and analyze new target namespaces;
   - Clear replicas for the old namespaces that aren't in the new targets;
   - Replicate or update resource for the new target namespaces.
-- When a new workload or namespace is created:
+- When a new namespace is created:
   - Get all `ResourceDistribution`
-  - Check whether each `ResourceDistribution` is matched with the workload or namespace, if so, replica and synchronize its resource.
+  - Check whether each `ResourceDistribution` is matched with the namespace, if so, distribute this resource.

-3. Delete
+#### Deletion
 - Benefiting from `OwnerReference`, the replicas will be cleaned when the `ResourceDistribution` is deleted.

 ## Implementation History